 Athletic shorts, sweat or jogging pants, including the spandex “bicycle” shorts, short shorts, and see-through boxer-type shorts are not allowed

-- Leggings, yoga pants and other form fitting pants are not allowed.
-Girls may wear solid Navy Blue leggings under a skirt or jumper in cold weather.
+Leggings, yoga pants and other form fitting pants and shorts are not allowed.
+Girls may wear solid Navy-Blue leggings under a skirt or jumper in cold weather.

-- Footwear: Athletic shoes should be worn each day.
-No cleats, heels, sequins/sparkles/lights, open-toe, high tops, or backless are allowed.
+4. Footwear: Athletic shoes should be worn each day.
+No cleats, heels, platform shoes, sequins/sparkles/lights, open-toe, knee high shoes, or backless are allowed.

-- Socks: Must be short (no show or ankle) socks in navy, black or white.
-No knee high, mid-calf, or bright colored socks are permitted.
+5. Socks: Must be short (no show or low cut) socks in navy, black, gray or white.
+No knee high, mid-calf, or brightly colored socks are permitted.